Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Methods and data

 \subsubsection{Land use}

-Our analysis is based on a case study landscape in the South-West of Scotland in an area of mixed land use - and therefore a plausible location for examining the impact of changing land use.
-Original land use data was taken from the UK Centre for Ecology and Hydrology (UKCEH) Land Cover maps \cite{Marston2022} and Land Cover Plus: Crops \cite{BasedUKCEHLand}.
+Our analysis is based on a case study landscape in the South-West of Scotland in an area of mixed land use and therefore a plausible location for examining the impact of changing land use with farmers being incentivised to convert land currently being farmed to woodland.
+Original land use data was taken from the UK Centre for Ecology and Hydrology (UKCEH) Land Cover maps \citep{Marston2022} and Land Cover Plus: Crops \citep{UKCEH2022}.
 From these datasets we extracted the set of land parcels in the study area along with their most recently designated land use type.
 Land parcels in the UKCEH Land Parcel Spatial Framework vary in size, but have a minimum area of 0.5 hectares.
-They represent discrete real-world units of land dominated by a single land cover type \cite{Smith2007}.
+They represent discrete real-world units of land dominated by a single land cover type \citep{Smith2007}.
+The dataset used is from year 2022.

-The study area chosen was a 30km by 20km area of Dumfries and Galloway, as an area with existing woodland, wild deer population, and both extensive and intensive cattle farming.
-In the model, the land use type is assigned from the land cover map with any arable areas broken down to crop types from the land cover plus crops map.
+The study area chosen was a 30km by 20km area of Dumfries and Galloway, as an area with existing woodland, wild deer populations, and both extensive and intensive cattle farming.
+In the model, the initial land use type is assigned from the land cover map with any arable areas broken down to crop types from the land cover plus crops map.
 Table~\ref{tab:land-use-props} details the land cover types in the study area and the proportion of area covered by each.